DataKinds/datakinds.github.io/_includes/about_include.md

 Hi, I'm Tyler!
-I'm enrolled in the University of Arizona for mathematics and computer science.
+I'm a student at the University of Arizona for mathematics and theatre.
 I love functional programming and esoteric tech.
-Talk to me about Ruby, Haskell, or C.

 If you like what I do on this blog or around the internet, please [support me on Patreon](https://www.patreon.com/aearnus) or [become a patron on Liberapay](https://liberapay.com/Aearnus) to get more content and software in the future.